Current Faculty Core Committee

 Former Faculty Core Committee

-Saladin Malik Ambar is an Associate Professor in the Department of Political Science where he teaches courses in American politics on the American presidency and governorship, race and American political development, and political parties and elections.
+Saladin Malik Ambar is a former Associate Professor in the Department of Political Science where he taught courses in American politics on the American presidency and governorship, race and American political development, and political parties and elections.
 He is a 2008 graduate of Rutgers University's PhD program in political science and a 2007 fellow of the Miller Center of Public Affairs at the University of Virginia.
 Professor Ambar is the author of How Governors Built the Modern American Presidency (University of Pennsylvania Press, 2012) which won the Robert C. and Virginia L. Williamson Prize in the Social Sciences, and Malcolm X at Oxford Union: Racial Politics in a Global Era (Oxford University Press, 2014).
 He is currently working on a book about the political career and thought of the late former New York Governor, Mario M. Cuomo.
-Since his arrival in 2009, Professor Ambar has been active in Lehigh's Africana Studies program where he has taught courses in Black Political Thought, along with a First Year Seminar on the Political Philosophy of Barack Obama.
+Since his arrival in 2009, Professor Ambar was active in Lehigh's Africana Studies program where he has taught courses in Black Political Thought, along with a First Year Seminar on the Political Philosophy of Barack Obama.

 Marie-Hélène Chabut is Professor of French in the Department of Modern Languages and Literatures.
 Her research focuses on eighteenth-century French literature, especially on Diderot and women novelists.
 She is the author of Denis Diderot: Extravagance et génialité (1998) as well as numerous essays and articles on female novelists, most notably Isabelle de Charrière.
 She is presently working on a study of the construction and representation of alternative models of masculinity in works by French women novelists of the Enlightenment.